Sir Thomas Lawrence PRA FRS

 James Connell & Sons, 1 January 1913, 350 in colour 5gns, 75 artist’s proof in b/w, 4gns

 Her husband, Murrough O’Brien (1726-1808) 5th Earl of Inchiquin (nephew of the 4th Earl) was created 1st Marquess of Thomond in 1800.
 He died in a riding accident in Grosvenor Square, London.
 Thrown from his horse when it slipped on ice, he was run over by a passing cart, which killed him instantly.
-As well as owning Taplow Court, a neighbouring estate, his home, Cliveden, the great house overlooking the Thames near Maidenhead, was the home of the Earls of Orkney and had come into the 4th Earl of Inchiquin’s possession through his first wife, Anne, later to be the suo juris Countess of Orkney.
+As well as owning Taplow Court, a neighbouring estate, his home, Cliveden, the great house overlooking the Thames near Maidenhead, was the home of the Earls of Orkney, and had come into the 4th Earl of Inchiquin’s possession through his first wife, Anne, later to be the suo juris Countess of Orkney.

-Curiously, the 7th, 8th and 9th holders of the Orkney Earldom were women: the 7th, Anne, who had married her first cousin, the 4th Earl of Inchiquin in 1720, succeeded to the title in 1737, and then on the death of her male children, the last in 1841, the Earldom devolved in 1756 to her 1st daughter and heir of line, Mary, who had married her first cousin, the 5th Earl of Inchiquin, in 1753.
+Curiously, the 7th, 8th and 9th holders of the Orkney Earldom were women: the 7th, Anne, who had married her first cousin, the 4th Earl of Inchiquin in 1720, succeeded to the title in 1737, and then on the death of her male children, the fourth and last in 1741, the Earldom devolved in 1756 to her 1st daughter and heir of line, Mary, who had married her first cousin, the 5th Earl of Inchiquin, in 1753.
 Their only daughter, Mary, became the 9th to hold the title, and she was succeeded by her grandson, as the 10th Earl, in 1831, as her own son had died in 1820.
 Sources: chiefly G.E.C, The Complete Peerage.

 ‘Lady Elizabeth Whitbread’, 12¾” × 10¾” [32.5cm × 27.5cm],